2020 is the International Year of Plant Health

 Professor Mark Banfield, the recently appointed leader of the BBSRC-funded Institute Strategic Programme (ISP) for Plant Health at the John Innes Centre, gives an insight into his ambitions at the start of a landmark year in plant science.

-“The International Year of Plant Health is a great opportunity for us to showcase our science to other scientists, policy makers and the public,” he says.
-“It is important that we take this opportunity because plant health is of increasing importance to our changing world.”
+“It is important that we take this opportunity because plant health is of increasing importance to our changing world”, he adds.

 The Plant Health programme is a cross institute initiative between the John Innes Centre and The Sainsbury Laboratory.
 Halfway through the five-year programme of research, Plant Health is addressing global challenges in agriculture with the aim of producing more food with fewer inputs on less land.